-Now in its seventh year and continuing to grow, it is the only awards programme that honours journalism by Africa-based media in the expanding field of fact-checking.
+The African Fact-Checking Awards, now in its eighth year and continuing to grow, is the only awards programme that honours journalism by Africa-based media in the expanding field of fact-checking.

 In the inaugural year, 2014, we received entries from about 40 journalists across 10 countries.
 This year’s 192 entries were submitted by a total of 140 journalists and 28 journalism students.
 Candidates could only enter for the awards in one category but could submit more than one report.

 The record number of entries came at a time where across the globe, the Covid-19 pandemic ushered a flood of dangerous false information.
 The World Health Organization said the outbreak has been accompanied by the so-called infodemic: “an overabundance of information – some accurate and some not – that makes it hard for people to find trustworthy sources and reliable guidance when they need it”.

 The pandemic has raised the stakes even higher in the fight against misinformation, requiring that the media play an even more active role in sifting the facts from the fiction.

 “With health-related decisions sometimes being a matter of life or death, good fact-checking journalism is vital – now more than ever.
 The quality of information disseminated in public can determine the life outcomes of many and so it is the responsibility of the media to refrain from being conduits of misinformation,” says Noko Makgato, executive director at Africa Check.